-- Ph.D. in Bioorganic and Medicinal Chemistry in 2010 from Clemson University
+- Ph.D.
+Bioorganic and Medicinal Chemistry, Clemson University (Clemson, SC), 2010

 - Mentor: Dr. Dev P. Arya.

 - His graduate work focused on the development of new aminoglycoside antibiotics derived from neomycin B.